Perform an upgrade#

 Verify that your sidecars and gateways are using the new Istio proxy version#

-1. Determine the version of the Istio proxy (Envoy) for each pod and gateway in the mesh:
+1. Determine the version of the Istio proxy (Envoy) for each on-mesh non-gateway pod and Istio gateway pod:

 $ istioctl proxy-status

-2. Do any objects in the output show an Istio proxy version (in the VERSION field) that is different from the version of Aspen Mesh that you’re upgrading to?
+2. If any objects in the output show an Istio proxy version (in the VERSION field) that is different from the version of Aspen Mesh that you’re upgrading to:

 Verify that the upgrade was successful#